About the Show

 Courttia Newland is a young, black British novelist, whose books document the reality of urban life in west London, revealing a complex reality behind the 'So Solid' lifestyle

 The A-Z of Now

-Harton Wick is a new development with a fake history which was written by an advertising copywriter.
-Anonymous and secure, designed for individuals with little or no individuality, Harton Wick represents a frightening vision of suburban life.
+Bleakly comic film about three characters living in a 'village' with a fake history written by an advertising copywriter.
+Anonymous and secure, it's designed for individuals with little individuality.